Hong Kong Tax Authorities

 How Hong Kong’s Tax Authorities Punish Tax Criminals

 There are penalties imposed upon those who are not compliant with Hong Kong’s tax laws.
 Most of these penalties come in the form of fines.
-Any failure to pay tax charges on or before the time specified on the tax notice is a criminal offense.
-If such happens to be the case, the IRD may impose an extra 5% of the amount which has been defaulted as a penalty after the due date has passed.
-The IRD will also impose an additional 5% of the amount as a penalty if the defaulted penalty has not been paid for a period exceeding six months.
+Any failure to pay tax charges on or before the time specified on the tax notice is a criminal offence.
+If taxes are defaulted, the IRD may impose a 5% penalty, plus an additional 5% if unpaid after six months.

 How Hong Kong’s Tax Authorities Attempt to Increase Levels of Tax Compliance